-The proposed action, requested by the applicant, is for the Food and Drug Administration (FDA) to issue a marketing order under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act.
+The proposed action, requested by the applicant, is for the Food and Drug Administration (FDA) to issue a marketing order under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act after finding the new tobacco product substantially equivalent to the predicate product.
 The applicant wishes to introduce the new tobacco product into interstate commerce for commercial distribution in the United States and submitted to the Agency a substantial equivalence (SE) report to obtain a marketing order.
 The Agency shall issue the marketing order if the new product is found substantially equivalent to the predicate product.
-The predicate product was previously found SE and received a marketing order on April 19, 2018.
+The predicate product was previously found SE and received a marketing order on May 23, 2019.

-The new product differs from the predicate product in cigarette paper, monogram ink, tipping adhesive, and packaging (Confidential Appendix 1).
+The new product differs from the predicate product in changes in cigarette paper, ingredients added to tobacco, and tipping adhesive (Confidential Appendix 1).

-4. Alternatives to the Proposed Action
+4. Alternative to the Proposed Action